sygmaprotocol/sygma-substrate-pallets/README.md

 # Sygma-Substrate-Pallets

-This repo contains several substrate pallet implementation for Sygma protocol
+This repo contains several substrate pallet implementation for Sygma protocol.

 ## About Sygma

-TODO
+[Sygma](https://buildwithsygma.com/) is a multi-purpose interoperability layer that supports developers in building cross-chain dApps.

 ## Build  & Test